This article may contain compensated links. See our full disclosure here

 - access to free and fast wifi

-– transport close by
+- what forms of transport are close by

-– air conditioning and heating
+- does the property have air conditioning and heating

-Travelling as a family
+Traveling as a family

 - are children welcome at the property?